dan-carroll/dan-carroll/README.md

 I have discovered that I am a problem solver. 🧩 Puzzles of any kind have gotten me going.
 As a kid, I always wanted to get the prize out of the Cracker Jack or cereal box, not because I wanted a new gadget or 🪀 toy, but because I wanted to put whatever it was together.
 Then I would hand it off to a sibling to play with.

 I started my career as an electronic 📻 tech where I learned computers 🖥 from the inside out.
 Then learned how much fun 👨‍💻 programming was.
-And even became the proprietor of my own computer store.
+And even became the proprietor of my own computer shop.

 Github was a great idea.
 Thank you to all who have had a hand in it's creation and evolution.
 Now if I can only find some open source projects I can sink my teeth into.
 Coding or documenting.